Genealogy dna testing

 Surname studies and Y-DNA are, therefore, natural partners in the genealogy dna testing portfolio.

-What do you want to know about genealogy dna testing?
+What more do you want to know about

 Select from the menu below to find out more about how dna and genealogy can help you unravel your heritage and geographical origin.

-You've probably read or heard about dna paternity tests in the salacious 'celebrity' pages of tabloid newspapers and magazines, or about dna forensic evidence solving heinous crimes.
+You've probably read or heard about dna paternity tests in the salacious 'celebrity' pages of the tabloid press, or about dna forensic evidence solving heinous crimes.

 Genetic genealogy is altogether milder, and perhaps less specific.
 For example, genealogy dna testing won't tell you about your family's predisposition to certain medical conditions.

 Being still relatively new, there remains a certain amount of misinformation floating about.
-For example, blood tests aren't necessary, nor, if you're a little 'short on top' do you have to give up a precious lock of hair.
+For example, blood tests are not necessary, nor is giving up a precious lock of hair.

-It's all done by mouth swab... quick, no messing and painless.
+It's all done by mouth swab or spit... quick, no messing and painless.

 Genetic dna testing is sometimes seen as an alternative to thorough genealogy research.
 Let's be clear:

-• It won't tell you that are descended from Eric Bloodaxe or related to Bono.
+• It won't tell you that you are related to Cillian Murphy or Ed Sheeran.

-While none of the commercial firms currently offering genealogical dna testing is geared up to provide genetic medical information (ie a propensity for certain diseases), it is possible that some types of dna tests could inadvertently detect certain diseases or infertility.
+Until very recently, none of the commercial firms offering genealogical dna testing was geared up to provide genetic medical information (ie a propensity for certain diseases).

-A more frequent detection is of a 'non-paternity event' ie illigitimacy.
-Within surname studies, this can often be pin-pointed to a particular generation, and has the potential for upset.
+Within surname studies, this can often be pin-pointed to a particular generation.